python/devguide/core-developers/committing.rst

 Changes that require NEWS entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Almost all changes made to the code base deserve an entry in ``Misc/NEWS.d``.
+Most changes made to the code base deserve an entry in :cpy-file:`Misc/NEWS.d`, except for the following:

+* documentation changes in general
+* test changes in general
+* strictly internal changes with no user-visible effects
-There are two notable exceptions to this general principle, and they both relate to changes that already have a ``NEWS`` entry, or changes that have not yet been included in any formal release (including alpha and beta releases):
+* changes that already have a ``NEWS`` entry
+* changes that have not yet been included in any formal release (including alpha and beta releases)

+For the latter two exceptions, note the following:

 #. **If a change is reverted prior to release**, then the corresponding
    entry is simply removed.
 Otherwise, a new entry must be added noting